-Andy Morton argues that the European Union's democracy problems are deepening and must be acknowledged, but not on Tory terms sides of the same coin"

-define a 'Social Europe', democratlegitimacy, social rights, accountability and distribution of power must be a fundamental part.
+Andy Morton argues that the European Union's democracy problems are deepening and must be acknowledged, but not on Tory terms define a 'Social Europe', democratlegitimacy, social rights, accountability and distribution of power must be a fundamental part.
 Social Europe enthusiasts too often however find themselves in a muddle when dealing with the EU's democratic credentials.
 Conservative sceptics have seized ownership of a debate concerning the EU's 'democratic deficit' as they've successfully, albeit partly erroneously, conflated concerns of 'sovereignty' and 'democracy'.